Skip to content

 Risks and considerations

-1. Infection: As with any surgical procedure, there is a small risk of infection at the incision sites.
+• Infection: as with any surgical procedure, there is a small risk of infection at the incision sites.
 This is usually managed with antibiotics and appropriate wound care, but more significant infections may require additional treatment.

-2. Bleeding and Haematoma: Excessive bleeding can occur during or after surgery.
+• Bleeding and haematoma: excessive bleeding can occur during or after surgery.
 A collection of blood beneath the skin (haematoma) may develop and occasionally requires drainage.

-3. Scarring: Arm lift surgery results in a visible scar, the length and position of which depends on the extent of the procedure.
+• Scarring: arm lift surgery results in a visible scar, the length and position of which depends on the extent of the procedure.
 While scars typically fade and improve over time, some patients may develop thickened (hypertrophic) or raised (keloid) scars.

-4. Anaesthesia Complications: General anaesthesia carries its own risks, including allergic reactions, respiratory issues or, very rarely, cardiac complications.
-Our anaesthetists are highly experienced in managing these risks.
+• Anaesthesia complications: general anaesthesia carries its own risks, including allergic reactions, respiratory issues or, very rarely, cardiac complications.
+All anaesthetists involved in surgery at Waterfront are consultants in their own right.

-5. Seroma: A build-up of fluid beneath the skin can occur following surgery.
+• Seroma: a build-up of fluid beneath the skin can occur following surgery.
 This may resolve on its own or require aspiration (drainage with a needle).

-6. Numbness or Altered Sensation: Temporary or, in some cases, permanent changes in sensation along the inner arm can occur due to disruption of small sensory nerves during surgery.
+• Numbness or altered sensation: temporary or, in some cases, permanent changes in sensation along the inner arm can occur due to disruption of small sensory nerves during surgery.

-7. Asymmetry: Minor differences in arm shape or scar position between the two sides can occasionally occur, though every effort is made to achieve symmetry.
+• Asymmetry: minor differences in arm shape or scar position between the two sides can occasionally occur, though every effort is made to achieve symmetry.

-8. Wound Healing Issues: Factors such as smoking, poor nutrition or pre-existing medical conditions can increase the risk of delayed wound healing, wound separation or skin necrosis.
+• Wound healing issues: factors such as smoking, poor nutrition or pre-existing medical conditions can increase the risk of delayed wound healing, wound separation or skin necrosis.

-9. Blood Clots: There is a small risk of deep vein thrombosis (DVT) or pulmonary embolism.
+• Blood clots: there is a small risk of deep vein thrombosis (DVT) or pulmonary embolism.
 We take precautions to minimise this risk, including early mobilisation and the use of compression garments where appropriate.

-1. Realistic Expectations: While an arm lift can significantly improve the contour and appearance of the upper arms, it is not a substitute for weight loss.
+• Realistic expectations: while an arm lift can significantly improve the contour and appearance of the upper arms, it is not a substitute for weight loss.
 Patients should understand the likely outcomes, including the trade-off between improved contour and visible scarring.

-2. Scar Placement: The scar from a full arm lift runs along the inner arm and may be visible when the arms are raised or exposed.
+• Scar placement: the scar from a full arm lift runs along the inner arm and may be visible when the arms are raised or exposed.
 This is an important consideration when deciding whether the procedure is right for you, and will be discussed in detail during your consultation.

-3. Recovery Time: Recovery typically takes one to two weeks before returning to work, with avoidance of strenuous exercise and heavy lifting for approximately six weeks.
+• Recovery time: recovery typically takes one to two weeks before returning to work, with avoidance of strenuous exercise and heavy lifting for approximately six weeks.
 Some swelling and bruising is normal and may take several weeks to fully settle.

-4. Long-Term Results: Maintaining the results requires a stable weight and healthy lifestyle.
+• Long-term results: maintaining the results requires a stable weight.
 Significant weight fluctuations following surgery can affect the outcome.

 Aftercare and recovery